 Remove and Lower IVth Form (Year 7 & 8)

 The basic goal of teaching and learning in these years when Latin is compulsory for all students at Queen’s Gate is to teach the girls the fundamentals of grammar, some basic Latin vocabulary, and some sense of how English words are derived from Latin.
-There is cross curricular synergy between our teaching and the teaching of English and Modern Languages on issues of grammar and vocabulary.
-We also aim to introduce students to the history, culture and mythology of ancient Rome and Greece during these years.
-There are also important areas of overlap between Classics and Religious Studies, Art and History.
+We aim to introduce students to the history, culture and mythology of ancient Rome and Greece during these years, by looking at the myth of Troy and Aeneas’ travels thereafter.

 IVth Form (Year 9)

 Students of Latin move on to more challenging linguistic material at this time, and the basic goal for this year is to lay solid linguistic foundations for further study at GCSE level.
 We also aim to introduce the more able and interested girls to the study of Ancient Greek, which normally begins during this year.
 This year, girls studying Latin also begin to they expand their study of modern languages.
 We aim to demonstrate the distinctive character of Latin and Ancient Greek as well as to help the girls use their Latin grammar and vocabulary to assist them in learning modern languages.
-Students of Classical Civilisation pursue a broad course of study, which surveys many of the more interesting and significant aspects of ancient Greek and Roman culture and civilisation.
-The cross curricular links are numerous and important, with those between Classics and Drama/Theatre Studies proving especially significant at this point.
-We also stimulate the girls’ interest in classical culture through visits to the museums and theatres.
+Students of Classical Civilisation pursue a broad course of study, which surveys many of the more interesting and significant aspects of ancient Greek and Roman culture and civilisation, such as the tragedy of Oedipus and daily lives of Romans.
+The bespoke course is tailor made to give students the opportunity to explore a variety of topics from the Classical world, which they might then pursue further at GCSE level.

 GCSE (Year 10-11)

 Students learn best where they take a personal and active interest in their own learning.
-To this end, we encourage students to actively participate in the selection of the components they study at GCSE.
-We also encourage students to take a greater responsibility for their own learning by actively participating in discussion and recitation lessons and by reading and pursuing their interest in classics outside the classroom.
+To this end, we encourage students to take a greater responsibility for their own learning by actively participating in discussion and recitation lessons and by reading and pursuing their interest in classics outside the classroom.
 The Classics Society, established academic year 2004-5, has proven very popular with girls in the Vth form beginning to study Ancient History, Classical Civilisation, Latin and Ancient Greek at GCSE.
 Using the Society to foster the students’ interests in ancient drama, art and culture is important for enhancing the girls learning.
+Girls are able to study Latin, Ancient Greek, Classical Civilisation and Ancient History at GCSE level, and they find it a huge benefit when they study more than one classical subject.
+This breadth of subject choice means everyone can pursue their unique interests fully.

 A Level (Year 12-13)